-Player: Merlin Potts was born February 15, 1927, and grew to be the most prolific pitcher in Kansas history.
-He began pitching in the Kansas State Tournaments in 1946 and between the year 1964-1994, won 23 Kansas State titles, winning state championships in 4 different decades.
+Player: Merlin was born February 15, 1927 and became the most prolific pitcher in Kansas history.
+He began pitching in the Kansas State Tournaments in 1946 and between the year 1964-1994, won 23 Kansas State titles.
 A farmer by trade, he began representing Kansas at the World Tournaments in 1966.
-He qualified for 22 appearances in the Men’s Championship Classes, achieving 342 wins and a career ringer average of 72.93%.
-Merlin had 4 top ten finishes a high average of 79.1% in 1976.
-Merlin and his son Roger became one of the few Father-son combinations in the Championship Class and accomplished the feat 4 times 1985-1988.
+He qualified for 22 appearances in the Men’s Championship Classes, achieving 342 wins with a career ringer average of 72.93%.
+Merlin had 4 top ten finishes and a high average of 79.1% in 1976.
+Merlin and his son Roger became one of the few Father-Son combinations in the Championship Class and accomplished the feat 4 times.
 He was the 1994 Senior Men’s World Champion.
-His accomplishments are even more impressive when known that as a young fast pitch softball player, he was struck in the eye in a pre-game warm-up pitch and lost sight in his left eye.
+His accomplishments are even more impressive because as a young fast pitch softball player he was struck in the eye in a pre-game warm-up pitch and lost sight in his left eye.